denzildoyle/Static-Site-Template/README.md

-# Website Template
+# Static Site Template
-A base template bult on Bootstrap 3, organised just how I like it.
+A static site template built on Bootstrap 3, organised just how I like it.